DanielNappa/afterburner/README.md

 Afterburner modifies the minified GitHub Copilot CLI bundle by parsing it into an Abstract Syntax Tree, applying targeted patches to specific code structures, and regenerating the modified code.
-The patcher uses meriyah for parsing, uglify-js for beautification, and astring for code generation.
+The patcher uses meriyah for parsing, and astring for code generation.

 ## Usage